 - Take a class and be more prepared.
 The American Red Cross offers an online first aid and emergency preparedness class.
-To discover more about this class, pet owners can visit www.redcross.org and follow the “Register Now” link.
+To discover more about this class, pet parents can visit www.redcross.org and follow the “Register Now” link.
 You can also call the Red Cross at 1-800-RED-CROSS (1-800-733-2767) and choosing option 3 from the selection to talk with the American Red Cross Health and Safety Services Training Support Center.

 - Put together a Pet First Aid Kit in case the unthinkable happens.
 Being prepared is half the battle!
 Here is a list from the American Veterinary Medical Association.